vipulgupta2048/talkswith2048/README.md

 I love giving back to the open-source community in whatever way I can.
 Therefore all talk resource, slides, code that I create is open-source and public for anyone to use and view in whatever capacity they see fit.
 Adding on to it, this repository is also a tracker of conferences that I attended/was invited/volunteered for.
 Networking and listening to people has always been the one activity that sparks my interests.
 Maybe that's my DevRel side.

 Update#2 - From 2018, I added a new section for hackathons.
 I think hackathons are a great way to learn fast, implement faster, and learn from mistakes of the past.
 A ideology that I throroughly believe in.

+Update#3 - From 2019, added Podcasts.

 At last, I am thankful for everyone who gave their feedback, shared opportunities and asked questions.
 Every bit of my Bachelor's helped me in my growth essentially.
 I hope this information is useful and inspiring, for people looking to contribute and expose themselves for everything that is out there and make the most of it.
 For the road might look tough in the beginning, but it be worth your while when you reach the highway.